Hypernasal speech: Anatomy

 The palate comprises two parts, the hard palate (palatum durum) and the soft palate (palatum molle), which is connected to the uvula.
 The movements of the soft palate and the uvula are made possible by the velopharyngeal sphincter.
 During speech or swallowing, the soft palate lifts against the back throat wall to close the nasal cavity.
 When producing nasal consonants (such as "m", "n", and "ng"), the soft palate remains relaxed, thereby enabling the air to go through the nose.

 The Eustachian tube, which opens near the velopharyngeal sphincter, connects the middle ear and nasal pharynx.
 Normally, the tube ensures aeration and drainage (of secretions) of the middle ear.
 Narrow and closed at rest, it opens during swallowing and yawning, controlled by the tensor veli palatini and the levator veli palatini (muscles of the soft palate).
 Children with a cleft palate have difficulties controlling these muscles and thus are unable to open the Eustachian tube.
-Secretions accumulate in the middle ear when the tube remains dysfunctional over a long period of time, which cause hearing loss and middle ear infections.
+Secretions accumulate in the middle ear when the tube remains dysfunctional over a long period of time, which causes hearing loss and middle ear infections.
 Ultimately, hearing loss can lead to impaired speech and language development.